Understanding and Reviewing Financial Aid Award Letters

 - Work-study programs funded by the federal government and/or the university

-- Expected Family Contribution (the amount of money your family is expected to contribute for your college education)
+- Expected Family Contribution (EFC – the amount of money your family is expected to contribute for your college education)

-Factors to consider when reviewing financial aid letters
+Factors to consider when reviewing financial aid award letters

-Contact the university’s financial aid officer listed in your offer letter to gather more information about your offer.
+Contact the university’s financial aid officer listed in your offer letter to gather more information about your offer and what your financial aid award letter covers.
 It’s a good idea to do this by email so you have a written record of the conversation.
 You’ll want to know the following information:

 Some universities will only list tuition in the “cost of attendance,” but remember that you’ll have to cover housing, food, transportation, books, supplies, additional fees, and other living expenses.
 In addition, if the school is far away from home, you may want to consider the costs to fly home during school breaks.